AivanF/Translinguer/ReadMe.md

 - Allow to have separate languages for pages
 - Add unit-tests
 - Add Google Translate / ChatGPT API usage
+- Allow import multiple files with different languages (get rid of `self.texts =` outside of base init)

 Formats:
 - Allow saving to Google Sheets
 - Allow parsing CSV files
-- Allow import multiple files with different languages
-- Export to iOS / Android locale files
+- Export to iOS / Android locale files.
 With multiple mappings from key to components?

 # Contributing
-Please follow this guide
+Please follow this guide.

+### New formats

+On adding new formats support, keep existing mixin classes typing approach and methods naming convention described below.

+"Private" methods should have file type in their names to avoid collisions.

+Type-specific settings must be passed as method arguments (see `...` in the naming convention), not into base's properties (cache is the only except).

+### Naming convention

-## Methods naming convention for mixin classes
+Public methods naming convention for new file types:

 - `from_TYPE...(content: str, ...)` – parse content of a format
 - `to_TYPE...(output_path, ...) -> str` – save file of a format